-The law continues to protect employees even in instances where their claim against an employer is dismissed.
-So even if your employer comes out of an investigation unscathed, they are still legally barred from taking action against you.
+The law protects employees even in instances where their whistleblowing claim itself against an employer may be dismissed, provided that the complaint and/or objection or report was made under a good faith belief that the activity was believed to be illegal.
+So, even if your employer comes out of an investigation unscathed, they are still legally barred from taking retaliatory action against you.

-If you believe that your employer has illegally retaliated against you, leading to a demotion, punishment, or wrongful termination, contact the Law Office of Keith M. Stern, P.A. for a free consultation.
+If you believe that your employer has illegally retaliated against you, contact the Law Office of Keith M. Stern, P.A. for a free consultation.